Add the Android SDK to your app

 }

-Implement MceBroadcastReceiver if you want to monitor events in the Android SDK, such as SDK registration, FCM registration, and notification received.
+Implement MceBroadcastReceiver if you want to monitor events in Campaign SDK, such as SDK registration, FCM registration, and notification received.
 Create a new MceBroadcastReceiver implementation class.
-The following example shows how to create a new MceBroadcastReceiver implementation class with FCM:
+The following example shows how to create a new MceBroadcastReceiver implementation class with FCM.

 package YOUR_APP_PACKAGE;